Tobin Bridge: Later events

 In 1967, the Mystic River Bridge was renamed in honor of Maurice J. Tobin, former Boston mayor and Massachusetts governor.
 Construction of the bridge began during his term as governor (1945–1947).
-Tobin went on to serve as Secretary of Labor under President Harry Truman before he died in 1953.
-Instead of eliminating the tolls, the southbound tolls were increased to 25 cents to cover the closing of the Northbound toll plaza in the 1980s.
-Starting in the early 1990s the tolls increased sharply to help pay for the Big Dig.
+On May 2, 1983, one-way tolling was implemented on the Tobin Bridge and in the Sumner and Callahan tunnels in an attempt to reduce traffic jams.
+The northbound toll plaza was removed, while the southbound toll doubled to 50 cents.

-Legislation was passed to transfer the bridge from Massport to the new Massachusetts Department of Transportation, effective January 1, 2010.
-On the morning of July 21, 2014, the bridge's tollbooths were closed and eventually removed for an all-electronic and cashless tolling system, and from that point on all toll charges are paid for via either E-ZPass at the current rate, or "pay-by-mail" where an invoice will be sent to motorists’ homes via license plate number recognition at the former cash toll rate.
-This inaugurated a 2½ year process by MassDOT which converted all of the toll roads and bridges throughout the Commonwealth to automatic open road tolling.
+The bridge was transferred from Massport to the new Massachusetts Department of Transportation effective January 1, 2010.
+The southbound toll plaza closed on July 21, 2014, and was later removed, in favor of all-electronic open road tolling.
+Both E-ZPass and "pay-by-mail" (using license plate number recognition) were accepted.
+This began a 2½ year process by MassDOT which converted all of the toll roads and bridges throughout the Commonwealth to automatic open road tolling.
 In 2016, the $2.50 southbound toll was replaced with $1.25 tolls in both directions, with a 30-cent surcharge for pay-by-mail.

 In September 2017, the Massachusetts Department of Transportation announced a three-year $41.6 million project to restore the bridge deck, repair steel, and paint a portion of the bridge.
 The work ran April through November in 2018, 2019, and 2020.

 Incidents

-The current bridge has not been spared having numerous incidents during its 50 plus year lifespan.
 In 1973, a gravel truck traveling over the lower deck crashed into a support, collapsing the upper deck onto the truck and killing the driver.
 Later that year, the bridge reopened after more than two months of repair.
 On January 4, 1990, racial hoaxer and double murderer Charles Stuart committed suicide by jumping from the bridge.
 Suicides and attempted suicides have been an issue for authorities in general as the design and weight of the bridge makes it impossible to add suicide prevention devices.
-MassDOT employees are thus trained to monitor security cameras and watch for any vehicles that stop on the bridge for whatever reason.
+MassDOT employees are thus trained to monitor security cameras and watch for any vehicles that stop on the bridge.